WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 StepWhat We DoWhy It Matters

-1) Scope & zoningReview aisles, staging zones, docks, traffic routes, cleaning routine and downtime limitsFocuses protection where the warehouse sees the most abuse
+1) Scope & zoningReview aisles, staging zones, docks, traffic routes, cleaning routine, line marking needs and downtime limitsFocuses protection where the warehouse sees the most abuse

 2) Slab reviewAssess joints, cracks, spalls, contamination, moisture concerns and existing coatingsDrives the repair and preparation plan